 As noted above, your first point of call should be to recover damages under your workers’ compensation plan.
 Anything that is not covered under this plan can then be claimed through a personal injury lawsuit if your case meets the threshold.

 The damages you can recover from an insurance company or through a construction accident claim depend completely on the particular harm you have suffered.
-One of our personal injury lawyers at Wendt Law can help you claim the following:
+One of our work injury attorneys at Wendt Law can help you claim the following:

 Medical expenses – Your workers’ compensation should cover any medical expenses relating to your injuries, such as hospital bills, medical treatment, prescription costs, and transport to and from appointments.
 In a lot of cases, however, medical bills are expensive, and the insurance company may not cover everything.
 In these cases, you will need to speak with a lawyer experienced in personal injury claims who can help file a lawsuit to recover medical costs.